What is Financial Modeling?

-Majorly financial modeling is used for determining reasonable forecasts, prices for markets/products, asset or enterprise valuation (Discounted Cash Flow Analysis, Relative Valuation), share price of companies, synergies, effects of merger/acquisition on the companies, Leverage Buy-out (LBO), corporate finance models, option pricing, etc.
+Majorly modeling is used for determining reasonable forecasts, prices for markets/products, asset or enterprise valuation (Discounted Cash Flow Analysis, Relative Valuation), share price of companies, synergies, effects of merger/acquisition on the companies, Leveraged Buy-out (LBO), corporate finance models, option pricing, etc.

 How can you learn Financial Modeling?

-- Learn Financial Modeling in Excel (Basic) – This is a step by step tutorial on Financial Modeling.
-Here you will learn to prepare a financial model of Colgate.
+- Free Financial Modeling in Excel (Basic) – This is a step by step tutorial.
+Here you will learn to prepare a model of Colgate.

-- Financial Modeling Course (Advanced) – This is an advanced tutorial on Financial Modeling.
+- Financial Modeling Course (Advanced) – This is an advanced tutorial.
 You will learn sector modeling of Banking, Petrochemical, Real Estate, Capital Goods, Telecommunication and more.

 Financial Modeling Examples